 - You will be able to see any status updates for your request in this tab.

-For urgent maintenance after hours, weekends and holidays please speak directly to the Duty RA (phone 5327 6018).
+For urgent maintenance after hours, weekends and holidays please call 1800 FED SEC.

 If you notice any maintenance issues around res then report it straight away.
 We aim to address minor maintenance issues (such as blown light bulbs) within one working day.
 Larger issues sometimes take time, so the quicker you let us know about them the faster they get taken care of.
 Don't assume someone else has done it, and it won't matter if it is reported more than once.